jcp-org/jcp-org.github.io/docs/Request_Repo.md

+# Request new repository in the Java Community Process (JCP) GitHub organization

 This document describes the process of requesting new repository in the Java Community Process (JCP) GtHub organization.

 1. This workspace is dedicated to store only the content related to the JSRs development in the scopes of the JCP process.